casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 ## Deploying the Keys Manager Contract

-Before you deploy the keys manager contract, you must clone the keys-manager repo and build the contract, see [Contract Example](contract.md) for more information.
+Before you deploy the keys manager contract, you must clone the keys-manager repository and build the [contract](contract.md).

 You can deploy the keys manager contract using the `put-deploy` command as illustrated below.